aaron-jencks/qsm/README.md

   `machine.current_state`.
 - `machine.execute_state("state")` executes a registered state by name.
 - `machine.execute_current_state()` executes `machine.current_state`.
 - `machine.loop()` executes queued states until the queue is empty.
+It starts from a good state, it flushes the queue and enqueues the machine's initial state unless `flush` is `False`.
+Use `flush=False` to allow yourself to prime the queue prior to calling.

 ### `State`